Consulting

 Cons

-Limited Customization: Hubspot does not offer the same level of customization as other CRM systems.
+Limited Customization: HubSpot does not offer the same level of customization as other CRM systems.
 This can be a drawback since it’s hard to adapt the sales-focused, out-of-the-box CRM version to the use cases of most consulting companies.

 Zoho CRM